michaelhla/rosette/README.md

-A website for open courseware built on react and express.js
+A website for open courseware and scientific findings built on react and express.js

 ## TODO